Kurume traditional resist-dyed textiles Kurume gasuri

 What is Kurume traditional resist-dyed textiles ?

-Kurume Gasuri is a textile that was yielded by pursuit of a 12-year-old girl named Den Inoue living in Kurume City.
+This textile was yielded by the pursuit of a 12 year old girl named Den INOUE living in the city of Kurume.
 Repeated washing of an indigo-dyed kimono decolorizes, causing white faded dots in the fabric.
-Kurume Gasuri stemmed from Den’s idea of detangling the threads to examine faded dots and dyeing new threads the same way as the detangled threads.
-Her fabric was called Kasuri and welcomed in the market.
-Technique development of adding pictorial patterns led to gradual increase in production and the number of her followers.
-As of 1827, she had over 1,000 followers, of which 400 were sprinkled across the country, promulgating Kurume Gasuri nationwide and allowing the Kurume Gasuri industry to be established a dominant place.
+Kurume traditional resist-dyed textiles stemmed from Den's idea of detangling the threads to examine faded dots and dyeing new threads the same way as the detangled threads.
+Her fabric was called kasuri and was welcomed in the market.

-Kasuri fabrics were worn in kimono among common people, but production started taking a downturn with the advent of clothes.
-Some say the time of Kasuri fabrics has passed, but there is an effort afoot to reinvigorate the Kasuri textile industry encouraging some artisans to make clothes out of kasuri fabric.
+Kimono fabrics were worn in kimono among the common people, but the production started taking a downturn with the advent of clothes.
+Some say the time of Kasuri fabrics has passed, but there is an effort to reinvigorate the kasuri textile industry encouraging some artisans to make clothes out of kasuri fabric.

 General Production Process